edchelstephens/react-flux/NOTES.md

 # Use `{}` to tell JSX that you're gonna use javascript in it

 # on props, if you just want to pass strings to children, just use `""` same as html markup

+# React Router Dom Route takes two arguments, the path and then the component to render if the path matches.

+# Use exact on route for exact match. `<Route path="/" exact component={HomePage} />`